Global-Health-Engineering/student-dir-template/templates_multi/data/metadata/README_ignore.md

 3. Additional related data collected that was not included in the current data package:

-4. Are there multiple versions of the dataset? yes/no
+4. Are there multiple versions of the files? yes/no
 	A. If yes, name of file(s) that was updated:
 		i.
 Why was the file updated?
 		ii.
 When was the file updated?